tomasjanikds/kaggle_yelp_data/README.md

 This repository contains the necessary files and code for a most influential customers machine learning solution.
 The directory structure is organized as follows:

+- `man`: This directory contains HTML report `user_reviews.html` with the solution along with a file generating this report `user_reviews.Rmd` should you wish to replicate it.

 - `data/processed`: This directory contains all the data used for training, serving the machine learning model and final scoring dataset.

 - `data/raw`: This directory contains the raw data files.